Federal Historic Tax Credit

 Which Projects Qualify?

-- The building must be listed in the National Register of Historic Places, either individually or as a contributing property to a district.
+In order for a building owner to claim the tax credit, it must be listed in the National Register of Historic Places, either individually or as a contributing property to a district.
 If you're unsure about the status of your building, visit our online database of historic properties (WISAARD) to find out!
 You can also visit this web page to find out how a property can be listed in the National Register of Historic Places.

-- The project must be substantial.
-This means the amount spent on “Qualified Rehabilitation Expenditures”* (QREs) must equal or be greater than the “Adjusted Basis” value** of the property.
+• The project must be substantial.
+This means the amount spent on "Qualified Rehabilitation Expenditures"* (QREs) must equal or be greater than the "Adjusted Basis" value** of the property.
 So the term "substantial" is relative to the building value, not the overall size of the project compared to other buildings or projects.

-*Qualified Rehabilitation Expenditures (QREs) can be soft or hard project development costs, and not necessarily reserved for historic character defining features of a property.
+*Qualified Rehabilitation Expenditures (QREs) can be soft or hard project development costs, and not necessarily reserved for historic character-defining features of a property.

 **Adjusted Basis value is an IRS term to determine the “value” of a historic property using this basic formula: